inmagik/react-rocketjump/website/docs/side_effects.md

 ## Take effect

-Take effect abstraction describe how your effect actions stream are handled by RocketJump.
+Take effect abstraction describe how your effect actions stream is handled by RocketJump.
 You can configured them using the `takeEffect` property in **rj** constructor.
 You can write your own take effect function using [rxjs](https://rxjs.dev) or you can use the standard take effects provided by RocketJump passing it a _string_.
-Standard take effects are designed to works with standard effect action:
+Standard take effects are designed to works with standard effect action types:

-- `RUN` created by `run(...params)` trigger the effect function using `params` as input.
+- `'RUN'`: created by `run(...params)` trigger the effect function using `params` as input.
-- `CANCEL` created by `cancel()` stop onging effect.
+- `'CANCEL'`: created by `cancel()` stop onging effect.
-- `CELAN` created by `clean()` also stop onging effect.
+- `'CELAN'`: created by `clean()` also stop onging effect.

 Standard take effects are:

-- `latest`: **(the default one)** take only the last effect you run, cancel all previous pending effect.
+- `'latest'`: **(the default one)** take only the last effect you run, cancel all previous pending effect.
-- `every`: take all effects you run, the dispatched _FAILURE_ / _SUCCESS_ follow the **completation order** of your effect (don't use the if order matter).
+- `'every'`: take all effects you run, the dispatched _FAILURE_ / _SUCCESS_ follow the **completation order** of your effect (don't use the if order matter).
 If a _CANCEL_ or _CLEAN_ are emitted **ALL** ongoing effects are canceled.
-- `exhaust`: execute one run at time if an effect is pending and you emit a run it's ignored.
+- `'exhaust'`: execute one run at time if an effect is pending and you emit a run it's ignored.
-- `concatLatest`: execute one run at time if an effect is pending and you emit a run the **LAST** run is buffered and then executed.
+- `'concatLatest'`: execute one run at time if an effect is pending and you emit a run the **LAST** run is buffered and then executed.
 This useful in "auto save" scenarios you spawn run very often but you want to avoid concurrent save but, on the other hand, you want your data update with last version.